What is Website Optimization for SEO? Strategies and Goals

 2. Photos and images:

-Use high-quality photos that help illustrate your points.
-Take care to choose images that fit with the overall tone and style of your website.
-While using images it is essential that they are small in size (we shoot for under 150Kb per image) and can load quickly.
-To optimize images, make sure to present them on your website in next gen formats, compress the file, and change the dimensions to a photo.
+To optimize images, make sure to present them on your website in next gen-formats, compress the file, and change the dimensions of the photo.
 Remember, best practices suggest staying away from using PNG files on your website.

 3. Lead capture elements:

 Make it easy for visitors to sign up for your email list or leave comments on your articles.
 Include prominently placed lead capture elements like form fields and a “comment” button.
-By optimizing lead generation elements on your website, you can reduce friction points for your visitor, and improve your engagement rate.
-Moreover, by improving these forms you will also improve your conversion rate.

 4. Call to action: